alanmaizon/FFmpegScripts/README.md

-Each MP3 in Sacred Space will be normalized and padded, replacing the original file.
+Each MP3 in Recordings will be normalized and padded, replacing the original file.

 ## How It Works